Skill Level ( ? )

 - Motorcycle riding gear eg: helmet, boots, jacket, gloves etc

 - Fly nets are able to be purchased at Mt Dare Station

 - Warm jumper for nights, woolen head warmer (beanie)

 - Casual clothing, foot wear (Joggers) swim ware, USB stick, camera

 - Sun glasses, hat, sun screen, toiletries

-- Small camel back able to carry small items must also have water bladder
+- Camel-back able to carry small items must also have water bladder